Killing of Javier Ambler: Investigation

 An internal affairs investigation found that Williamson County stated that its deputies "did nothing wrong" in Ambler's death.

 In February 2020, KVUE and journalist Tony Plohetski learned of Ambler's death after they were contacted by investigators who were frustrated by failed efforts to acquire more information from the Sheriff's Office of Williamson County.
 In June 2020, the Austin American-Statesman and KVUE obtained police officer body camera footage of Ambler's death, after months of records requests.
 A&E then revealed it earlier destroyed its own footage due to a contract between Williamson County and Live PD producers in place at the time of Ambler's death.

+A local watchdog played a pivotal role in bringing the Williamson County Sheriff’s Office under public fire.
+For over two years, Buddy Falcon maintained a steady stream of reporting critical of Sheriff Robert Chody’s leadership (KXAN).
+Identified by Patch as a "WilCo law enforcement watchdog," Falcon and associates successfully used public-records requests to obtain and expose internal-affairs documents and phone records, deepening the investigation into the department's practices.

 On September 28, 2020, Williamson County Sheriff Robert Chody was indicted on a felony evidence tampering charge.
 Chody was accused of participating in the destruction of video evidence from his department's pursuit and arrest of Ambler.
 A pretrial hearing was held on January 4, 2021.

 On March 30, 2021, a grand jury in Travis County, Texas indicted both James Johnson and Zachary Camden with manslaughter charges.
 Two days later, on April 1, Robert Chody turned himself in to Travis County authorities after being indicted for evidence tampering charges.

 Johnson and Camden were both acquitted of all charges on March 7, 2024.

+The cases against Chody and Jason Nassour were dismissed on July 1, 2026.